 Proven LDPC Experience

-Seagate has extensive experience in LDPC error correction and coding, using the technology in TrueStore® hard disk drive read channels since 2010.
-This experience and engineering expertise is leveraged in the SHIELD error correction technology for SandForce® flash controllers.
+The Seagate's flash controller engineering team has a long history of advancing the state-of-the-art in error correction.
+This experience and engineering expertise is leveraged in the SHIELD error correction technology for SandForce flash controllers.
 SHIELD technology will be available with Seagate SandForce SF3700 family flash controllers.

 RAISE Data Protection